Kyle of Lochalsh - Skye Day Tour

 Come to the cliff edge with us and see it for yourself!

 The Trotternish coastline is the most famous on Skye.
 It dates from the Mid-Jurassic period, formed 175 million years ago and is the dinosaur stamping ground of Scotland.
 The beaches are rich in fossils, the rocks are ancient and twisted.
 The whole coastline has been designated as an outdoor museum.
 Interpretation panels bring the area to life, explaining the unique geology of this land.
-As part of the tour we will visit two indoor museums.
+As part of the tour we will visit an indoor museum*.
 The dino museum has an internationally important collection of dinosaur fossils: here you can see their footprints embedded in stone, taken from the local beaches.

 Come with us and see for yourself why Skye has been voted by National Geographic as the fourth greatest island visitor experience in the whole world!